Political Text Scaling Meets Computational Semantics: Conclusion

 \section{Conclusion}

 Years of research in text scaling have highlighted the fact that bag of words representations of documents, such as the ones employed by Wordfish, have the ability of capturing an underlying dimension across the collection under study, which often correlates with ideological positioning or attitudes towards a relevant topic, for instance, the European integration process.
 However, while such a scaling approach has supported a large number of different studies, it is inherently limited by the fact that it works at word-frequency level and does not consider any semantic representation of the text.
 In contrast to this, in this work we present SemScale, a new semantically-aware scaling method that exploits distributional semantic representations of the texts under study.
-We have provided empirical evidence of how by employing semantic information the algorithms are able to better capture the European integration dimension, underlying speeches from the European parliament.
-Moreover, we have shown how having more control on the lexical and semantic information that a scaling algorithm adopts could make its output more robust, while at the same time simplifying the interpretation by reducing the vocabulary under study (for instance when considering only nouns or verbs instead of all tokens) and by attempting to removing ambiguity (with disambiguated entities).
+We have provided empirical evidence that in many settings, by employing semantic information, scaling algorithms are able to better capture the European integration dimension, using the speeches from the European parliament as textual input.
+Moreover, we have shown how controlling for specific lexical and semantic information may lead to more robust position predictions, while at the same time facilitating the interpretability of produced positions for political scientists by reducing the size of the vocabulary under study (for instance when considering only nouns or only named entities instead of all words).
+We have also evaluated the newly introduced approach for directly inducing semantic representations of parties -- the so-called party embeddings -- in the context of scaling party manifestos, by coupling them with our graph-based scaling algorithm SemScale.
+Finally, we have presented a mechanism for extending SemScale to supervised scaling settings in which positions in the dimension of interest are available for some of the texts, demonstrating that even a small amount of supervision can massively improve the quality of an automatically induced scaling.

-Nevertheless, while the results presented in this paper are promising, it is essential to approach such findings only as the first steps in a new direction for text scaling, keeping in mind, also, the already remarked current limitations of such features and configurations.
-For these reasons, we release together with this paper the entire evaluation setting employed in our work, an online demo that provides the possibility of directly testing our scaling algorithm through an easy-to-use graphic interface and a Python implementation of SemScale (usable as a command-line tool), for encouraging further research and improvements from the community.